 As a leading telecommunications provider in each of Russia and Ukraine, we have been adversely impacted by the ongoing conflict.
 While we are still assessing the extent of the impact on our operations and financial performance, as long as the conflict is ongoing, we expect a deterioration of our performance in Ukraine, which will be exacerbated as the conflict continues.
 In Russia, the ongoing conflict between Russia and Ukraine and related sanctions will have an impact on our operations, including as a result of the volatility of the Russian ruble and the CBR key interest rate.
 If there is an extended continuation or further increase in the ongoing conflict between Russia and Ukraine, it could result in further instability and/or worsening of the overall political and economic situation in Ukraine, Russia, Europe and/or in the global economy and capital markets generally.

-These are highly uncertain times and it is not possible to predict with precision how certain developments will impact our results and operations, nor is it possible to execute comprehensive contingency planning in Ukraine due to the ongoing conflict, expansion of current sanctions, the imposition of new and broader sanctions, an inability for us to transact with key suppliers and counterparties, difficulties for us to access and service financing, and the severe depreciation of, and restrictions on, the Russian ruble, could have a material impact on our results and operations.
-We cannot assure you that risks related to the conflict are limited to those described in this Annual Report on Form 20-F.
+These are highly uncertain times and it is not possible to predict with precision how certain developments will impact our results and operations, nor is it possible to execute comprehensive contingency planning in Ukraine due to the ongoing conflict and inherent danger in the country.
+The discussion above attempts to surmise how prolongation or escalation of the conflict, expansion of current sanctions, the imposition of new and broader sanctions, an inability for us to transact with key suppliers and counterparties, difficulties for us to access and service financing, and the severe depreciation of, and restrictions on, the Russian ruble, could have a material impact on our results and operations.
+We cannot assure you that risks related to the conflict are limited to those described in this Annual Report .

-Our independent auditors have included an emphasis of matter paragraph on going concern in their opinion as a result of the effects of the ongoing conflict between Russia and Ukraine.
+Our independent auditors have included an emphasis of matter paragraph on going concern in their opinion as a result of the effects of the ongoing conflict between Russia and Ukraine.e.